We are constantly receiving information from our fitness apps, but what’s the best way to use this data to improve our health?

 2. All calories are not equal

 According to many fitness experts, being able to reach your ideal body weight has more to do with the amount and type of food you eat than the amount of exercise you do per day.
-It is a good idea to use a third-party app like MyFitnessPal to keep track of the food you eat each day.
-These tools have a better database and allow you to sync them with other apps as well.
+There are apps available that can help you keep track of the food you eat each day.

 3. Types of activity

 The amount of energy you burn to walk the dog is a lot less than what you need to take a strenuous hike.
-Some fitness trackers are able to recognize when you are engaging in a tougher exercise and burning more calories.
+Some fitness trackers are able to recognize when you’re engaging in a tougher exercise and burning more calories.

-But, according to some experts, you may get more accurate results if you use a third-party app such as Strava, Runkeeper or MapMyFitness and sync it with your band’s app.
-These gadgets are able to use your smartphone’s GPS to obtain more helpful data on your activity and performance.
+But, according to some experts, you may get more accurate results if you use an app that can sync to your smartphone’s GPS to obtain more helpful data on your activity and performance.

 4. Track your heart rate and get enough sleep